lu1smgb/lu1smgb/README.md

 ## 🇬🇧/🇺🇸 Hello!

 My name is Luis Miguel Guirado Bautista.
-I'm student of Computer Engineering from Granada University.
+I'm student of Computer Engineering at Granada University.
+I have been studying at the university for 3 years.
-I choosed the Intelligent Systems and Computing branch.
+I have chosen the Intelligent Systems and Computing branch.

 I use:
  - OS: [Manjaro 21 Qonos][Manjaro] and Windows 10